 Niederhelman is CEO & co-founder of OneHealthAg.
-He hosts the widely listened to podcast on iTunes: Sourcing Matters, and is a fishmonger focused on preserving the unique values of the region he is from.
+He hosts the widely listened to podcast show Sourcing Matters, and is a fishmonger focused on preserving the unique values of the region he is from.

 A life-long advocate of healthier and cleaner food, Niederhelman was selected as a 2015 Eisenhower Fellow.
 Europe and the Middle East offered insight into ramifications of an ever shrinking planet.
-From this international experience and his past work with the EAF Agrarian Fund – a private equity investment fund he co-founded to collaborate with diverse stakeholders in promoting economic growth and greater good from well sourced food with regional provenance – Niederhelman now seeks to leverage his diverse background in food, finance & technology to address some a biggest issues facing domestic food supply.
+From this international experience and his past work with the EAF Agrarian Fund – a private equity investment fund he co-founded to promote economic growth and greater good from well sourced food with regional provenance – Niederhelman now seeks to leverage his diverse background in food, finance and technology to address some a biggest issues facing food systems.

-The objective of Niederhelman’s latest venture, OneHealth Agriculture (OneHealthAg.com) & farm-of-the-future is to modernize meat supply by meshing interests of farmers with elevated production standards, and buyers with reputational risk through servicing modern market demand within the realities of planetary boundaries.
+The objective of Niederhelman’s latest venture, OneHealth Agriculture (OneHealthAg.com) & the farm-of-the-future clearinghouse is to modernize meat supply by meshing the interests of farmers with elevated production standards and buyers with reputational risk by better servicing modern market demand within the realities of planetary boundaries.

 In addition to differentiating meat, after an in-depth analysis on the lost values of food from the clean, cold waters of Northeast – Niederhelman launched Hingeline (monger.fish).
-This agency works with North Atlantic fisherman and regenerative Ocean farmers to better promote the People, Place and Products of Northeast Seafood as a premium and pillar productline from our regional food shed.
+Operating as an agency to source highest quality seafood from the North Atlantic, Niederhelman and his team represent fisherman and regenerative ocean farmers by promoting the People, Place and Products of Northeast Seafood as the premium and pillar productline from their regional food shed.

 Niederhelman hosts Sourcing Matters (SourcingMatters.show) – a podcast telling the stories of our food, and those fighting for it.
-Aaron also speaks & writes of the unique opportunity for the population densities of the Northeast US to establish a new benchmark for domestic food-systems through promoting environmental and human health as the underpinning to rectify our expensive addiction to cheap food.
-Instilled with admiration for proper stewardship of the land & sea, Aaron sets to reform a broken food system and invest in regenerative production models to remediate the modern plagues associated to the deteriorating value of the Western diet, and the lasting impact of production externalities on the planet.
+Aaron also speaks & writes of the unique opportunity for the population densities of the Northeast United States to establish a new benchmark for domestic food systems through promoting environmental and human health as an underpinning to rectify our expensive addiction to cheap food.
+Instilled with admiration for proper stewardship of the land & sea from a young age, Aaron sets to reform a broken food system and invest in regenerative production models to remediate the modern plagues associated to the deteriorating value of the Western diet, and the lasting impact of production externalities on the planet.